 - 6.4.1.
-Select classes of people in the community (including teachers, nurses and doctors amongst others) are required by law to report to the Child Protection Unit of the Department of Health and Human Services (DHHS) where they have formed a belief, on reasonable grounds, that a child is in need of protection because they have suffered (or are likely to suffer) significant harm due to physical or sexual abuse. - 6.4.2.
-This report must be made as soon as practicable, and after each occasion where he or she becomes aware of a further reasonable grounds for the belief.
+Select classes of people in the community (including teachers, nurses and doctors amongst others) are required by law to report to the Child Protection Unit of the Department of Families, Fairness and Housing Victoria (DFFH) where they have formed a belief on reasonable grounds that a child is in need of protection because they have suffered (or are likely to suffer) significant harm due to physical or sexual abuse. - 6.4.2.
+This report must be made as soon as practicable, and after each occasion where they become aware of further reasonable grounds for the belief.